flare-foundation/docs/docs/infra/observation/index.md

 # Observer Nodes

-Select one of the topics below:
+Select one of the guides below:

 * [Deploying an Observer Node](./deploying.md)
 * [FAQ](./faq.md)